Use an external R IDE with Power BI

 By default, Power BI Desktop will launch R Studio as the external R IDE if it's installed on your local computer; if R Studio is not installed and you have Visual Studio 2015 with R Tools for Visual Studio, that will be launched instead.
 If neither of those R IDEs is installed, the application associated with .R files is launched.

 And if no .R file association exists, it's possible to specify a path to a custom IDE in the Browse to your preferred R IDE section of the Options dialog.
-You can also launch a different R IDE by selecting the Settings gear icon beside the Launch R IDE arrow icon, in Power BI Desktop.
+You can also launch a different R IDE by selecting the Settings gear icon beside the Edit script in external IDE arrow icon, in Power BI Desktop.

 Launch an R IDE from Power BI Desktop